Best running headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best running headphones 2022.

-Whether you're going for a run once a day or once a week, a good pair of running headphones will make it all the more enjoyable.
+Whether you're going for a run once a day, once a week or once a year, a good pair of running headphones will make it all the more enjoyable.

 The best running headphones will deliver great sound while offering sweat-resistant designs that stay in place, and with wireless options aplenty, you won't be short of choice.
 Most of them pack a decent battery life, too.